Nursing (Nursing Associate Pathway) (Adult)

 All about the course

-A wealth of facilities at university are available to you, including formal teaching, group and one-to-one sessions, a comfortable and enriching learning space with state-of-the-art clinical and immersive simulation suites.
+As a University of Salford student, you will be welcomed into a relaxed and friendly environment in which to learn.
+A wealth of facilities are available to you including formal teaching, group and one-to-one sessions, a comfortable and enriching learning space, and state-of-the-art clinical set-ups.

 Exploring Nursing Evidence and Interventions